Bahoken’s assist inspires Angers to victory as Mounie, Ferhat and Boudaoui score in Ligue 1 | Goal.com

 The forward sent in a fantastic cross into the box and Angelo Fulgini connected well with it and then sent his effort into the back of the net to give Angers the lead in the seventh minute.

-The Republic of Benin international Owalabi Allagbe Kassifa then turned the ball into his own net to help Stephane Moulin's men doubled the lead.
+The Republic of Benin international Owalabi Allagbe Kassifa then turned the ball into his own net to help Stephane Moulin's men double the lead.

 Moments before the end of the game, Lois Diony sealed the win with a fine effort after receiving an assist from Mathias Pereira-Lage.

-Bahoken has scored seven goals and provided two assists in 31 appearances across all competitions this season and will hope to continue his impressive performances when his side face Marseille on May 16.
+Bahoken has scored seven goals and provided two assists in 31 appearances across all competitions this season and will hope to continue his impressive performances when his side faces Marseille on May 16.

 Steve Mounie, meanwhile, scored twice as Brest lost 3-2 to Nice at Allianz Riviera on Sunday.